-APRA's prudential framework includes a suite of prudential standards that impose capital requirements for general insurers (GIs), for the purpose of ensuring GIs hold sufficient capital to address the risks associated with their operations.
+APRA's prudential framework includes a suite of prudential standards that impose capital requirements for life insurers (LIs), for the purpose of ensuring LIs hold sufficient capital to address the risks associated with their operations.

 APRA's reporting standards collect financial data from regulated entities.
 This data contains critical indicators of a regulated entity's financial wellbeing, including capital adequacy.
 APRA relies heavily on this financial data to inform its supervisory actions towards its regulated entities.
-Without timely and complete data, APRA may miss indicators that a GI is taking on imprudent risk or is in distress.
+Without timely and complete data, APRA may miss indicators that a LI is taking on imprudent risk or is in distress.
 APRA's supervisory decisions may be jeopardised if its receipt of data is unreliable due to entities seeking merits review under its reporting standards.

-In 2013, APRA introduced new reporting requirements for GIs following the Life and General Insurance Capital review of the regulatory capital framework for GIs and life insurers (LIs) that APRA commenced in 2010 (LAGIC review).
+In 2013, APRA introduced new reporting requirements for LIs following the Life and General Insurance Capital review of the regulatory capital framework for general insurers (GIs) and LIs that APRA commenced in 2010 (LAGIC review).
 APRA made a range of amendments to its prudential framework to give effect to the findings of the review.
 As a result of the changes, there was a common capital framework across GIs and LIs.

-The new reporting requirements introduced as a result of the LAGIC review permit APRA to collect data to support APRA's prudential supervision of GIs and are used by APRA to assess compliance with the capital standards.
+The new reporting requirements introduced as a result of the LAGIC review permit APRA to collect data to support APRA's prudential supervision of LIs and are used by APRA to assess compliance with the capital standards.

-The reporting standards were last determined by APRA in 2013 (the previous instruments).
+The instruments were last determined by APRA in 2013 (the previous instruments).